douglasspgyn/FragmentStackManager/README.md

 A custom and easy Fragment Stack Manager.

+You can see a [Sample Project here](https://github.com/douglasspgyn/FragmentStackManagerSample) and learn more on the [Wiki](https://github.com/douglasspgyn/FragmentStackManager/wiki).

 ## Add to your project:
 You just need to add the Maven Jitpack repository on Project Gradle:
 ```xml